 If you have trouble breathing or if you experience nausea or vomiting and cannot keep down liquids, become light headed, or have any other severe symptoms, you should go to the Emergency Department or call 911.
 If you do need to visit the Emergency Department, call ahead to let them know you have tested positive for COVID-19 (or tell 911) so they can prepare for your visit.

-If you have additional non-emergent questions, please call the Missouri Novel Coronavirus Information Hotline at 877-435-8411 (available 24/7) or your primary care physician.
+If you have additional non-emergent questions, please call the Missouri Novel Coronavirus Information Hotline at 877-435-8411 (available 24/7).

 Negative Test Result